eventOneHQ/apkup/README.md

 When you click Create Client ID, choose Service Account.
 You will get a JSON file with a public key and the service email.

+The created Service Account needs the following role:

+- Release manager

 ## Gulp Support

 The `upload` method returns a `Promise` so this package can be used in conjunction with gulp with no extra plugins needed